 The session brought people together to experiment with different artistic approaches, discuss themes around identity, gender, and self-expression, and use art as a tool for conversation and reflection.
 It was inspiring to see everyone engage so openly, support one another’s work, and contribute their own perspectives.
 The positive energy, creativity, and sense of community made the workshop a great start, and we’re excited to continue developing the project and hosting more sessions in the future.

-These summaries emerged from a period shaped by burnout, isolation, and existential unease, informed by a broader reading around alienation and heightened perception (including Sartre and Letters Against the Firmament), and later echoed in my interest in spatial thinking such as Philip Beesley’s work.
+I reflected a lot in the past few months, coming from a period shaped by burnout, isolation, and existential unease, informed by a broader reading around alienation and heightened perception (including Sartre's Nausea and Sean Bonney's Letters Against the Firmament).
+This all later echoed in my interest in spatial thinking such that in Philip Beesley’s work.
 What began as stagnation became a practice of attention, and ultimately, a source of gratitude—towards literature, art, and the clarity that comes from being forced to slow down.